-- Most orders ship between 1 and 5 business days unless otherwise stated.
+- Most in-stock orders ship between 2 and 5 business days unless otherwise stated.

 - See description section of product marked in RED for additional information if applicable.

-- Items ship via US Postal Service or UPS.
+- Items may ship via US Postal Service, UPS, FedEx or other carriers.

 - Products may ship from different warehouse locations - based on the item ordered.